ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: Related Work

 \section{Related Work}

-The quadratic cost of attention with respect to sequence length motivates token pruning in MLLMs, which reduces the effective number of visual tokens processed by the LLM.
-A prevalent line of work ranks visual tokens by importance and removes low-saliency ones.
-FastV~\cite{chen2024image}, PyramidDrop~\cite{xing2024pyramiddrop}, and SparseVLM~\cite{zhang2024sparsevlm} estimate token importance via text-to-vision cross-attention.
-FiTPrune~\cite{ye2025fit}, FiCoCo-L~\cite{han2024filter}, ATP-LLaVA~\cite{ye2025atp}, and HiMAP~\cite{yin2025lifting} further incorporate vision-to-vision cues to capture intra-visual redundancy.
-Model-guided signals are explored in SGL~\cite{zhao2025stitch}, Dynamic-LLaVA~\cite{huang2024dynamic}, LVPruning~\cite{sun2025lvpruning}, and TwigVLM~\cite{shao2025growing}.
-To mitigate information loss under aggressive pruning, PACT~\cite{dhouib2025pact}, TokenCarve~\cite{tan2025tokencarve}, and SparseVLM~\cite{zhang2024sparsevlm} apply cyclic merging that aggregates discarded tokens into compact representatives.
+Visual token pruning reduces the number of visual tokens processed by the LLM, typically by ranking and removing low-saliency tokens.
+Existing methods estimate token importance from text-to-vision attention~\cite{chen2024image, xing2024pyramiddrop, zhang2024sparsevlm}, vision-to-vision attention~\cite{ye2025fit, han2024filter, ye2025atp, yin2025lifting}, or model-guided signals~\cite{zhao2025stitch, huang2024dynamic, sun2025lvpruning, shao2025growing}.
+To mitigate information loss under aggressive pruning, some methods merge discarded tokens into compact representatives~\cite{dhouib2025pact, tan2025tokencarve, zhang2024sparsevlm}.

-While token pruning reduces computation by shortening the visual token sequence, it leaves the underlying self-attention-based architecture.
-Operation pruning going further to reduce operator- and submodule-level redundancy by skipping or sparsifying internal computations~\cite{zhao2025skipgpt,han2025informed,qiu2025few,ding2026llms}.
-For example, ShortV~\citep{yuan2025shortv} provides layer-wise evidence by freezing visual-token updates one layer at a time and revealing substantial depth-wise redundancy.
-At the module level, Skip-Vision~\cite{zeng2025skip} focuses on the FFN by skipping the FFN sublayer for visual tokens in selected layers, whereas YOPO~\citep{zhang2024treat} and RedundancyLens~\citep{li2025redundancylens} focus on attention sparsification by restricting vision-to-vision attention to local windows, and additionally prune a subset of FFN dimensions.
-Along this direction, DOP~\cite{liu2025fine} skips both attention and FFN operations on visual tokens.
-While existing methods often use redundancy analyses to motivate pruning heuristics, our work turns attention and FFN redundancy diagnostics into an explicit minimal necessary architecture and verifies its necessity through experiments.
+While visual token pruning reduces computation at the sequence level by shortening visual sequence, operation pruning reduces computation at the operator level by sparsifying internal attention and FFN computations~\cite{zhao2025skipgpt, han2025informed, qiu2025few, ding2026llms}.
+Existing methods exploit visual computation redundancy from depth-wise and width-wise perspectives.
+Depth-wise methods reduce visual computation across layers.
+ShortV~\citep{yuan2025shortv} diagnoses redundant visual-token updates via layer-wise freezing.
+Skip-Vision~\cite{zeng2025skip} and DOP~\cite{liu2025fine} skip FFN or both attention and FFN operations for visual tokens, while HiDrop~\citep{wu2026hidrop} allows visual tokens to enter late and exit early.
+Width-wise methods such as YOPO~\citep{zhang2024treat} and RedundancyLens~\citep{li2025redundancylens} sparsify within-layer visual computation by restricting vision-to-vision attention and pruning FFN dimensions.
+Different from these heuristic pruning designs, our work turns attention- and FFN-level redundancy diagnostics into a compact necessary visual-update architecture and validates each retained path through experiments.